-We have enough to do to deal with the
+We have enough to do to deal with the disease, without troubling ourselves with these superfluous rules.

 Which I say in excuse of those whom we ordinarily see impatient in the assaults of this malady; for as to what concerns myself, I have passed it over hitherto with a little better countenance, and contented myself with groaning without roaring out; not, nevertheless, that I put any great constraint upon myself to maintain this exterior decorum, for I make little account of such an advantage: I allow herein as much as the pain requires; but either my pains are not so excessive, or I have more than ordinary patience.
 I complain, I confess, and am a little impatient in a very sharp fit, but I do not arrive to such a degree of despair as he who with-